...and we knew God had stayed.

 at the edge of the city,

-fracturing it with their own bruised hands.
+fracturing it with their own bleeding hands.

 God whispered to each of them: